antimeme/ripple/README.md

 ## Debian

 Debian is community driven and free.
 There are straightforward procedures for upgrading.
-These things make it an excelleng choice for most purposes.
+These things make it an excellent choice for most purposes.

 #### Upgrade to Next Release